-Quantitative and real time PCR, Various methods of DNA sequencing (Nucleotide sequencing of DNA); Protein DNA interaction assays.Radioimmunoassay, ELISA, Flow cytometery.
+Ouantitative and real time PCR, Reverse transcription polymerase chain reaction (RT-PCR) Various methods of DNA sequencing (Nucleotide sequencing of DNA); Protein DNA interaction assays.Radioimmunoassay, ELISA, Flow cytometery.

 Overview of Chemical and Physical cell disruption techniques for biomolecules.
 Methods of separation of proteins by electrophoresis and chromatography; Methods of separation of DNA by electrophoresis and chromatography.